rennanpossas/flutter-easy-project/README.md

 Comming soon:

-    - Code snippets to increase development speed
+    - More code snippets to increase development speed
     - New design patterns

 You can clone this extension source code at: https://github.com/rennanpossas/flutter-easy-project